 How long does a new page take to get indexed?

 Once these bots determine the content has enough relevant value, the pages will begin to show in search results.
-Making sure Google can easily recognize the pages and content that are most important to your business, is vital.
+Making sure Google can easily recognize the pages and content that are most important to your business is vital.
 A new product link directly on the home page, for example, minimizes the need for Google to crawl multiple categories to find it.
 Still, indexing is an imperfect system.
+Even well-structured websites may experience delays depending on authority, structure, and crawl frequency.

 Remember: